Everyone and their mom have fitness tips for you. Often they aren’t just wrong. They’re completely backward.

 Like clockwork, within 20 minutes of finishing a workout I had downed my entire post-workout protein shake.

-I lived tethered to pre-and post-workout supplementation.
-After all, it purported far better results.
+I lived tethered to pre-and post-workout supplements.
+After all, I wanted results.
 I panicked in the rare case of life getting between me, my workout, and a protein shake.

 Had I wasted the entire session?